How Hard Should You Work Out?

 No. If you can do only a few more repetitions (not another set of 10 without a break), then at your next workout you should do the first set of repetitions with your current weight and your second set with the next weight up.
 For example, if you're currently using 1-pound dumbbells, use 2- or 3-pound dumbbells for your second set.

-But if you could have done all 20 repetitions without a break, use heavier dumbbells for both sets of repetitions at your next session,
+If you could have done all 20 repetitions without a break, use heavier dumbbells for both sets of repetitions at your next session.

 The Two-Hour Pain Rule

 If you have more joint pain two hours after exercising than before you started, you’ve overdone it.
 Ease up at your next workout.
 If the pain persists beyond a few days, see your physician.